Course

 In this module you build on previous experience, assuming full responsibility for your own preparation, process and production of work that meets professional standards.
 By working in simulated industry scenarios, you are presented with challenging expectations which are representative of the real world.
 The module follows a similar structure to Production I, culminating in a production of work for a public audience.
 Your interpersonal skills, independent methodology and professionalism is further tested through self-governed responsibility and engagement with collaborators.

-For this module, you will collate a promotional portfolio, containing work in digital media, music and voice recording as well as screen-work.
-This portfolio will be utilised to contact industry and employers, researching and evaluating appropriate industry networks to engage with in preparation for your future career.
-You will take part in a live industry showcase, generate showreels, voicereels and additional promotional material according to your career plans and employment aspirations.
-Work produced on this module is public-facing and can be utilised to secure an agent or present yourself to future employers.
+For this module, you collate a promotional portfolio, containing work in digital media, music and voice recording as well as screen-work.
+You research and evaluate appropriate industry networks to engage with in preparation for your future career and use your portfolio when contacting industry and employers.
+You take part in a live industry showcase, generate showreels, voice reels and additional promotional material according to your career plans and employment aspirations.
+Work produced on this module is public-facing and can be used to secure an agent or present yourself to future employers.

 How You Will